nicopasq/plantShop/README.md

 # Plant Shop
 ## Project Description
 For the phase-2 React project I decided to make a mock e-commerce website that uses a seller's point of view.
 The main navigable components are AddPlant, Flowers, and Cart.
 When viewing the website the links for these components are, "Add a New Plant", "Shop", and "Cart" respectively.
-In order to use the "Add a New Plant" link the "Editor Mode" needs to be switched on.
+In order to use the "Add a New Plant" link, "Editor Mode" needs to be switched on.

 ---
 ## How to Use